-Floors including sub-floors
+Floors including Sub-floors

-Repair category 2
+Repair Category 1

-Notes Dampness staining and soft/uneven flooring noted to the kitchen cupboard flooring.
-Some of the moisture damage may have been caused by plumbing leakage.
-Appropriate plumbing and joinery repairs will be required.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes No significant defects evident although it is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Areas of flooring were noted to run off-level, indicative of past settlement of the building.